Acting--Study and teaching

 Subject Source: Library of Congress Subject Headings

 Abstract Downs most significant contributions to the field of theatre were in his role as an acting teacher and director, both roles he played at Northwestern University from 1973 – 2007.
-The David Downs papers are arranged in thirty-nine boxes and span the years from1946 to 2003.
+The David Downs papers are arranged in 51 boxes and span the years from 1927 to 2014.
 They are organized into five main subseries: biographical materials, correspondence, Northwestern University, publications and professional work, and oversize materials.

 Abstract The Frank Galati Papers fill 38 boxes and span the years 1948-2006; the bulk of the papers date between 1965 and 2005.
 The papers consist mostly of scripts and other notes from the plays he wrote, directed or in which he acted.
 Biographical files include personal information about Galati and his family.
 They also include resumes (Box 1, Folder 1), drafts of speeches he made (Box 1, Folder 6) and materials from awards he received and workshops he attended (Box 1, Folder 7).